speasley/jquery.occasions/README.md

 Only one occasion is intended for a single day.
 If you use an option to include more occasions, those occasions will override the defaults in the event of a date overlap.
-If you need to avoid this, you can simply delete the troublesome line from the associated json file.
+If you need to avoid this, you can simply delete the troublesome line(s) from the associated json file.

 ### Optimization